ec-europa/europa-component-library/src/website/src/pages/ec/components/button/docs/usage.md

 # Call to action (CTA) button

-Call to action button (CTA) captures users' attention in a web page.
-To perform an action or to visit another page for more information.
+The Call to action button (CTA) draws users' attention to the most important action on a web page.
 The visual style has bright background colour and a high contrast label to indicate the importance of the action.

 ## Do's